vertica/vertica-prometheus-exporter/README.md

 LICENSE file, README.md file, a metrics dir with the config and example yml files, and a documentation directory with additional documentation files.

-Modify the data_source_name in the metrics/vertica-prometheus-exporter.yml config file to point to your Vertica database
+Modify the data_source_name in the metrics/vertica-prometheus-exporter.yml config file to point to your Vertica database.
+Also modify the collectors list to match the example(s) you chose.

 cd to the directory with the binary and run
 ```shell